-A chatbot is an artificial intelligence (AI) application that can imitate a real conversation with a user in natural language.
-Chatbots enable conversation via textual or auditory methods on websites, messaging applications, mobile apps, or telephone.
+A chatbot is an artificial intelligence (AI) application that can imitate a real conversation with a user in their natural language.
+Chatbots enable communication via text or audio on websites, messaging applications, mobile apps, or telephone.

 Chatbots use machine learning to identify communication patterns.
-With continued interacts with humans, they learn to mimic real-life conversations and react to spoken or written requests, in turn, delivering a particular service.
+With continued interactions with humans, they learn to mimic real-life conversations and react to verbal or written requests, in turn, delivering a particular service.
 Since chatbots use AI, they understand language, not merely commands.
 Thus, they become more intelligent as they have more conversations with users.
-Worth noting is that aside from AI-based chatbots, there are those that are based on multiple choice scripts, in essence, option Y leads to path B and so on.
+Worth noting is that aside from AI-based chatbots, there are chatbots that use multiple-choice scripts; in essence, option X leads to path Y and so on.

 Let’s highlight some of the advantages that chatbots offer businesses going by findings in the State of Chatbots report of 2018.

 - Help companies to provide 24-hour service.
-64% of respondents in this survey reported that 24-hour service is one of the advantages of using chatbots.
-See, with bots, businesses can ensure that they respond to customer queries regardless of the time thus boosting customer experience — an essential factor for success in business.
+64% of respondents to this survey reported that 24-hour service is one of the main advantages of using chatbots.
+With bots, businesses can ensure that they respond to customer queries regardless of the time, thus boosting customer experience — an essential factor for success in business.

 - Allows brands to reach out to more customers.
 Going by this report, 69% of users prefer bots over apps when interacting with businesses.
-It, therefore, makes economic sense to use this channel if a brand is to pass information regarding their products and services to a broader demographic.
+It, therefore, makes economic sense to use this channel if a brand passes information regarding its products and services to a broader demographic.

-Below are more benefits of using chatbots in business:
+Below are more benefits of using chatbots for your business:

 - Better customer engagement.
-Chatbots shine at engaging both prospects and customers leading to more sales.
-While a brand can tend to go overboard with the traditional customer service by providing more information than is required, chatbots only give bits of information based on the input provided by users at each time.
+Chatbots shine at engaging both prospects and customers, leading to more sales.
+While a brand can go overboard with the traditional customer service by providing more information than is required, chatbots only give bits of data based on the input provided by users at each time.
 They do not end up annoying users with irrelevant information.
-Instead, they keep the customers engaged for longer by sharing the necessary content flowing.
+Instead, they keep the customers engaged for longer by sharing the compelling content flowing.

 - Cost savings.
-Business owners have to pay their employees at the end of it all.
+Business owners have to pay their employees to manage a chatbot 24/7.
 These expenditures keep increasing as the business grows and can soon reach uneconomical levels.
-Chatbots are a one-off investment that assists firms in cutting down on staffing expenses.
+Chatbots are a one-off investment that assists firms by cutting down on staffing expenses.
 Brands can easily integrate customer support chatbots to cater to simple concerns of prospective customers and pass on the complex issues to customer service agents.

 - Tracking gaining insights and consumer data.
-Chatbots collect useful feedback from customers, and this information can go a long way in helping brands to improve their services.
+Chatbots collect useful feedback from customers, and this information can go a long way to help brands improve their services.
 Moreover, this feedback can prompt brands to optimize their sites by making changes to low-converting pages.

 - Easy operation in global markets.
-Chatbots help enterprises to offer excellent customer service in multiple languages all year round.
-In turn, brands can scale up their operations at new markets.
+Chatbots help enterprises offer excellent customer service in multiple languages all year round.
+In turn, brands can scale up their operations in new markets.

 How does a chatbot work?